 Poly-L-Lactic Acid – This ingredient is designed to stimulate collagen production in the deep skin layers.
 Collagen is another substance the body produces to add elasticity and suppleness to the skin.
 As we age, our bodies produce less collagen, which leads to skin laxity and the appearance of facial wrinkles.
 By stimulating new collagen, we can effectively reverse signs of aging with subtle, natural results.

 When dermal fillers are layered, it often means more than one formulation is used in a single area to produce the best possible results.
 This is particularly beneficial when treating deep creases around the nose and mouth.
 The layering approach can also provide support in the different dermal layers when the goal is to add volume to areas like the midface.
 We can complete the layering technique in a single treatment session, giving you dramatic results without the need to schedule additional appointments.

 Layering dermal fillers requires expertise and ample experience in these treatments to produce natural, beautiful results.
 The physicians at the New York Group for Plastic Surgery have performed hundreds of dermal filler treatments and have perfected the techniques that produce the best outcomes.
-To learn more, contact one of our four offices: New York City, 855-337-3063; Tarrytown, 914-366-6139 or Goshen, 845-294-2018.
+To learn more, contact one of our four offices: New York City, 888-834-2075; Tarrytown, 914-366-6139.